romilly/reggie-dsl/plan/posts/reggie.md

 their customers.

-The CDRs we received were CSV files with a complex format and we decided to use regexes (Regular Exprssions) to verify and interpret them.
+The CDRs we received were CSV files with a complex format and we decided to use regexes (Regular Expressions) to verify and interpret them.

 We liked regexes, but they were less popular with our business analysts.
 The BAs were happy with our Java code, but they found the regexes much less readable.